 - Melt sugar and butter together in a small bowl.

 - Tip onto a clean working surface and knead until the batter is well combined.
-Note: It'll be quite sticking but refrain from adding any additional flour.

 - Cut/section the baked rusks again, loosening them and carefully break the pieces apart.
 Spread evenly on a tray and bake at 90℃ / 194℉ for 2-4hrs or until they’re fully dry.
 Note: don’t fully close the door of the oven, just place a dry cloth in between the oven door and the oven to allow additional moisture to escape.